abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-nginx-ingress-controller.md

 ## Overview

-In this chapter we are going to, use a `nginx-ingress-controller` to host your abcdesktop service with a public IP Address, then configure dns zone file to use your own domain name, and activate TLS to secure your service.
+In this chapter, we will use a `nginx-ingress-controller` to host your abcdesktop service with a public IP address, then configure the DNS zone file to use your own domain name, and enable TLS to secure your service.

 ## Add tags for public subnets

-By default, when creating your VPC, the public subnets does not have the `kubernetes.io/role/elb=1` tag, but this tag is mandatory in order to expose our service using a nginx ingress controller with AWS.
-Actually, AWS scans your VPC, searching for the subnets with this percise tag to place the ingress controller.
+By default, when creating your VPC, the public subnets do not have the `kubernetes.io/role/elb=1` tag.
+However, this tag is mandatory in order to expose your service using an NGINX Ingress Controller with AWS.
+AWS scans your VPC, searching for subnets with this precise tag to place the ingress controller.

 To do so, run the following command